-Since there was no established codebook for interpreting these attributes in the user security context; we developed a codebook (to be made available) that enabled the authors to consistently assess these attributes.
-Each author coded LLM responses manually to evaluate the 4 attributes.
-The authors used information present in the authoritative source of the question, along with their subject matter expertise, to assess all the facts in a response by following the detailed definition of four earlier mentioned criteria to best of their ability.
-In our codebook, for accuracy, thoroughness and relevancy is summarized as: the attribute is completely achieved (e.g., in the case of accuracy, all information is determined to be correct), the attribute is partially achieved, and the attribute is only minimally achieved.
+Since there was no established codebook for interpreting these attributes in the user security context, we developed a codebook (to be made available) that enabled the authors to consistently assess these attributes.
+Each author coded LLM responses manually to evaluate the four attributes.
+The authors used information present in the authoritative sources of the question, along with their subject matter expertise, to assess all the facts in a response by following the detailed definition of four earlier mentioned criteria to the best of their ability.

+In our codebook, for accuracy, thoroughness, and relevancy, a 3-point Likert scale is used: the attribute is completely achieved (e.g., in the case of accuracy, all information is determined to be correct), the attribute is partially achieved, and the attribute is only minimally achieved.
 Directness is assessed as a binary label, i.e., the initial LLM text is directly responsive to the question asked or not.

 For thoroughness, the authors collectively decided and agreed upon the authoritative sources for each question.
 If an LLM response covers all aspects mentioned across the sources, then we rate it as ``completely thorough''.
 For a question about a specific platform or product, only one authoritative source is needed, which is the official documentation.
 For example, for the question “How to setup the Google Authenticator app?", we only used official Google documentation \cite{GoogleAuthenticatorSetup} on the other hand, for a question like “Are public Wi-Fi Networks Safe?", we used multiple authoritative sources from FTC \cite{FTC2024-public-wifi} and NSA \cite{NSA-wireless}.
 Furthermore, even though we use a 3-point Likert scale, we manually write down notes on what a particular LLM response is not perfect (e.g., not completely accurate, or not completely thorough).
 These notes facilitated the analysis in~\Cref{overall-evaluation}.